Sean Casey (baseball): Detroit Tigers

-On July 31, 2006, Casey was traded to the Detroit Tigers for minor league pitcher Brian Rogers.
+On July 31, 2006, the Pirates traded Casey to the Detroit Tigers for minor league pitcher Brian Rogers.
 During the 2006 American League Championship Series against the Oakland Athletics, he partially tore his left calf muscle in Game 1.
 After coming back from his torn calf in Game 2 of the World Series, Casey became the hottest hitter for the Tigers, belting two home runs and batting .432 in five games.
 His .432 batting average was one of the best in Tigers' postseason history.

 Casey has been active in Big Brothers and Make-A-Wish Foundation, as well as the "Casey's Crew" program, where he provided free high-priced tickets to disadvantaged youth.
 Casey credits his Christian upbringing in Pittsburgh's affluent Upper St. Clair suburb for his generosity.

 After being told by Dave Dombrowski and Jim Leyland that he would not be re-signed, Casey still praised Mike Ilitch, Dombrowski, and Jim Leyland for giving him the opportunity to come play for Detroit.
 Casey said "They let me know.
 I've had a great time with this team, the greatest year and a half of my career.
 It was great.
 But I understand the situation."